brisa-build/brisa/README.md

 ### Documentation

-The documentation will soon be at [https://brisa.build/docs](https://brisa.build/docs).
+The documentation will be soon on the [website](https://brisa.build/docs).
 For now it is not yet available and there is still a lot of documentation to be written, but you can access it from the [`/docs`](https://github.com/aralroca/brisa/tree/main/docs) directory of the GitHub repository.

 ### Inspirations